 - Night 2: Guesthouse in Snæfellsnes

 - Night 5: Guesthouse near Kirkjubæjarklaustur

 - Night 6: Countryside Guest House near Skaftafell

 - Night 9: Guesthouse, Reykjavik

-►Day 1: Early morning arrival at the Keflavik International Airport (KEF)
+►Day 1: Arrival at the Keflavik International Airport (KEF) – Explore Reykjavik.

-Arrival at Keflavik airport 6-7:00am.
-Group transfer to Reykjavik.
-Dinner in town (not included) and overnight in guesthouse.
-Overnight at Reykavik.
+Arrival at Keflavik airport anytime.
+Transfer to Reykjavik on your own.
+Group dinner in town (not included) and overnight in guesthouse.
+Overnight at Reykjavik.

 ►Day 2: Reykjavik – Snaefellsnes Peninsula